 The most affected site was the lower limbs, followed by the upper limbs, the trunk, and then the face (77.78%, 61.11%, and 22.22%, respectively).
 Two patients had mucous involvement: plate and tongue (Figure 2), and the presence of adenopathies was observed in two patients.
 Sixteen patients had classic forms of KS and 2 AIDS-related KS.
 (Table 2).
 In all patients, radiotherapy was indicated after the failure of initial treatment: one patient underwent surgery leading to the amputation because of severe lower limb cellulitis, two patients had intralesional chemotherapy, and 14 patients had systemic chemotherapy for disseminated disease, one of which had it after failing of intralesional chemotherapy.
 Eight patients received treatment with Cobalt 60, 6 with electrons, and 4 using X-ray with Volumetric Modulated Arc Therapy (VMAT) and Intensity-Modulated Radiation Therapy (IMRT) techniques (Figure 3).

 The clinical target volume (CTV) was obtained by adding 1 cm to the gross tumor volume (GTV) and then from 0.5 to 1 cm to obtain the provisional target volume (PTV).
 The water bolus was used in some patients to even out the surface irregularities of the extremities and remove the skin-sparing effect (Figure 4).
 In our investigation, patients received different radiotherapy doses, with the following distribution: the most frequently administered doses were 20 Gy per 10 fractions for eight patients (36.36%), followed by 20 Gy per 5 fractions for five patients (22.73%), 8 Gy per 1 fraction for three patients (13.64%), and 30 Gy per 15 fractions for two patients (9.09%).
 Regarding the results, all patients responded to radiation; 78% exhibited a complete response to radiotherapy, while 22% showed a partial response (Figure 5).
-After a median follow-up of 36 months, only three patients experienced recurrence after achieving a complete response: two patients of them were lost to follow-up, and one patient received re-irradiation with electrons, resulting in a complete response.
+After a median follow-up of 36 months, only three patients experienced recurrence after achieving a complete response: two patients amongst them were lost to follow-up, and one patient received re-irradiation with electrons, resulting in a complete response.
 The response to the initial radiotherapy was sustained in all other patients (Figure 5, Table 3).

 The analytic study shows that the age difference was statistically significant in the evolution groups; the mean age was 56 years in patients with stable disease and 76 years for patients who progressed or relapsed (p=0.02).
 Also, 100% of patients with mucosal involvement relapsed, which was statistically significant (p=0.015).
 All patients with Kreigel Stade I and II showed stable disease, as well as 80% of Kreigel Stade III, and the only patient that had a Kreigel Stade VI relapsed; the difference was close to significance (p=0.057).
 Concerning the RT energy used, 75% of patients treated with conformal radiotherapy using high-energy photons from a linear accelerator relapsed in the treatment field margins, and all patients treated with electrons or gamma therapy stayed with stable disease, and this difference was statistically significant (p=0.005).
-The complete response after radiotherapy was higher in patients treated with 20 Gy per 10 fx (100 %), with a statistically significant difference (p=0.016).
+The complete response after radiotherapy was higher in patients treated with 20 Gy per 10 fx (100%), with a statistically significant difference (p=0.016).
 This difference was also observed in patients who received previous systemic chemotherapy (p=0.019).

-Kaposi sarcoma is a multicentric neoplasm of lymphatic endothelium-derived cells infected with Kaposi's sarcoma associated herpesvirus (KSHV), otherwise called human herpesvirus-8 (HHV-8), KS is more frequently observed in men [3].
+Kaposi sarcoma is a multicentric neoplasm of lymphatic endothelium-derived cells infected with Kaposi's sarcoma-associated herpesvirus (KSHV), otherwise called human herpesvirus-8 (HHV-8), KS is more frequently observed in men [3].
 In our study, the sex ratio was 3.5.
 Incidence of the Classical form increase with age, and it varies between 50-70 years in multiple studies, including ours [6,7], and it generally occurs in young to middle-aged adults aged 20-54 years for the AIDS related KS [8,9].
 Macules and nodules are the most frequent lesions in the KS [2].
 The literature generally agrees that radiotherapy can control local disease, especially maculonodaluar lesions, and since 1900, KS's high radiosensitivity has been known [10] and has thus become a primary treatment for localized forms and a palliative approach for disseminated forms, effectively reducing local symptoms such as bleeding or pain.
 It is one of the most efficient treatments for all forms of localized KS.
 Overall response rates range from 47% to 99% [11,12].
 In our study, all patients have responded to radiotherapy (78% showed a complete response and 22% a partial response).
 The factors influencing the response to radiotherapy remain understudied in the literature.
 Limited data are available on the gender treatment response.
 In our study, no statistically significant difference in terms of response to radiotherapy was observed.
 In contrast, in a Turkish study conducted by Gonca Altinisik Inan et al. the response rate was significantly higher in men [13], and the same results were seen in Phipps et al. study conducted on 197 epidemic KS, which demonstrated a significant lower CD4 T cell count in women and a less favorable response in the latter [14].

 In our study, the mean age of patients who relapsed or had a disease progression was 76 years versus 56 years in those who stayed with stable disease, and this difference was statistically significant; the difference was not significant in terms of response to radiotherapy.
 In Gonca Altinisik Inan et al. study, the relationship between age and radiotherapy reported outcome was not statistically significant, and there was no data concerning the long-term response [13].
 Mucosal involvement is present in 5% of KS, especially in VIH KS [15].
 Our study's two patients with mucosal lesions relapsed after a complete response to radiotherapy.
 In a multicenter clinical trial on mucosal KS, complete control rates ranged from 60 to 93% with minimal toxicity, median survival of 66.9 months, and 5-year disease-free survival rates of 81.6 with radiotherapy [16].
 Bolus materials were used in some of our patients when lesions were located on irregular surfaces, as it was known long ago that it ensures homogeneous dose distribution.